cs1302uga/cs1302-ce05/README.md

    comments.
 Be sure to also include tags that document, as needed, the parameters and return type.
    Leave out any propagated exceptions for now.

-   Use the `@code` tag where appropriate in your description.
+   Use the `@code` tag where appropriate.
+The instructor of TA will look for this.
+A good rule of thumb is that nouns that refer to code identifiers (e.g., variable names, class names, method names, etc.) should be differentiated using an `@code` tag.
+If done correctly, readers of the documentation website will be able to better identify when a general word is being used versus an identifier.

 1. In `House.java`, the class itself also has multiline, non-Javadoc comments.
 Transform the comments into Javadoc using the appropriate syntax.
 Try to preserve the multi-paragraph nature of the existing comment.
+Use the `@code` tag where appropriate.

 1. Run the `javadoc` tool to update your API documentation website on `nike`.
+You should not need to recreate the symbolic link in `~/public_html`, assuming it still exists.

-1. View the hosted API documentation website.
-In your notes, list the name of each method that appears to contain commented documentation.
-How many such methods currently contain Javadoc comments are there?
+1. View the updated API documentation website.

 1. Repeat the previous three steps until you are confident that the API documentation website displays the documentation corresponding to your comments.
 Once done, write down the direct